edgegap/distributed-relay-examples/README.md

 }
 ```

 The game server also sends Data messages.
 These are the messages that your game currently sends to the game client.
-Clients are identified by a connectionId.
+Clients are identified by a **connection ID**.
 For security reasons, the relay will never expose a game client's IP address.

 ```cs
 // messages that the game server sends to the game client with connectionId.